-Trump, at the U.N., denounces Iran but says there is a path to peace
+Trump accuses Iran of 'blood lust' in U.N. speech but says there is path to peace

-UNITED NATIONS (Reuters) - U.S. President Donald Trump denounced Iran’s “blood lust” and called on other nations to join the United States to pressure Iran after attacks on Saudi oil facilities but said there is a path to peace.
+UNITED NATIONS (Reuters) - U.S. President Donald Trump on Tuesday denounced Iran’s “blood lust” and called on other nations to join the United States to pressure Iran after attacks on Saudi oil facilities but said there is a path to peace.

 “We want partners, not adversaries,” Trump said in an address before world leaders at the United Nations General Assembly.

-Trump also had a stern message for China and its president, Xi Jinping, in what was his third annual appearance at the U.N. saying the world is watching how Beijing handles mass demonstrations in Hong Kong that has raised concerns about a potential Chinese crackdown.
+Trump also had a stern message for China and its president, Xi Jinping, in what was his third annual appearance at the U.N. saying the world is watching how Beijing handles mass demonstrations in Hong Kong that have raised concerns about a potential Chinese crackdown.

 “How China chooses to handle the situation will say a great deal about its role in the word in the future.
 We are all counting on President Xi as a great leader,” he said.